rh-mobb/rosa-workshop-content/README.md

-# ARO Hack-a-Thon Content
+# ROSA Workshop Content

-This repository will be used to host public content for the MOBB ARO workshop.
+This repository is used to host public content for the MOBB ROSA workshop.

 **The detailed task instructions should NOT be posted here, only the guidance for customers to complete each task!**